ARMmbed/mbed-os-5-docs/docs/reference/contributing/connectivity/CellularInterface.md

 ```
 The current implementation does not use all pins, but you must define all of them.

 3. **Implement `onboard_modem_api.h`** Provide an implementation of `onboard_modem_api.h`.
-We provide an [example implementation](https://github.com/ARMmbed/mbed-os/blob/master/targets/TARGET_NXP/TARGET_LPC176X/TARGET_UBLOX_C027/onboard_modem_api.c).
+We provide an <a href="https://github.com/ARMmbed/mbed-os/blob/master/targets/TARGET_NXP/TARGET_LPC176X/TARGET_UBLOX_C027/onboard_modem_api.c" target="_blank">example implementation</a>.

 ###### Providing module modem API

 Only valid when **Case 4** is applicable.

-* If the modem is already ready to use via the UART, it may be possible to use `UARTCellularInterface` directly.
+- If the modem is already ready to use via the UART, it may be possible to use `UARTCellularInterface` directly.
 Just pass its constructor the necessary pin information for the module connected to your board.

-* If you require custom power and reset controls, create a custom class derived from `UARTCellularInterface`, which overrides the protected `modem_init()` methods.
+- If you require custom power and reset controls, create a custom class derived from `UARTCellularInterface`, which overrides the protected `modem_init()` methods.

-* If using a different connection type, you must provide access to the connection by implementing the `FileHandle` API, and then you can pass your file handle for that connection to `PPPCellularInterface`.
+- If using a different connection type, you must provide access to the connection by implementing the `FileHandle` API, and then you can pass your file handle for that connection to `PPPCellularInterface`.
 Either use it directly, or derive from it, and pass a file handle to its constructor in the same manner as `UARTCellularInterface`.

 ###### Providing an implementation using on-chip network stacks (AT only mode)

 Only valid when **Case 1** is applicable.

-* This is the most complex case - the bulk of the work is implementing the [NSAPI socket and network interfaces](/docs/v5.6/reference/network-socket-overview.html).
+- This is the most complex case - the bulk of the work is implementing the <a href="/docs/v5.6/reference/network-socket-overview.html" target="_blank">NSAPI socket and network interfaces</a>.
 The driver implementation derives from `CellularBase` to provide both the `NetworkInterface API` and the standard cellular API.
 Further layering to abstract connection type may be appropriate, as for the PPP case.

-* Use a file handle, such as `UARTSerial`, to provide the raw data connection; then you can use `ATCmdParser` to handle connection logic and the data flow of the socket API, assuming that you use AT commands to control the sockets.
+- Use a file handle, such as `UARTSerial`, to provide the raw data connection; then you can use `ATCmdParser` to handle connection logic and the data flow of the socket API, assuming that you use AT commands to control the sockets.

-* An onboard implementation can use `onboard_modem_api.h` in the same manner as a PPP driver to access power controls - this could be shared with a PPP implementation.
+- An onboard implementation can use `onboard_modem_api.h` in the same manner as a PPP driver to access power controls - this could be shared with a PPP implementation.

 ###### Port verification testing

 Once you have your target and driver port ready, you can verify your implementation by running port verification tests on your system.
 You must have `mbed-greentea` installed for this.

-*	For onboard modem types:
+-	For onboard modem types:
-	1. Copy contents of this [folder](https://github.com/ARMmbed/mbed-os/blob/master/features/netsocket/cellular/generic_modem_driver/TESTS/unit_tests/default/gmd_ut_config_header.h) in your implementation directory.
+	1. Copy contents of this <a href="https://github.com/ARMmbed/mbed-os/blob/master/features/netsocket/cellular/generic_modem_driver/TESTS/unit_tests/default/gmd_ut_config_header.h" target="_blank">folder</a> in your implementation directory.
 For example, `netsocket/cellular/YOUR_IMPLEMENTATION/TESTS/unit_tests/default/`.
  	1. Rename `OnboardCellularInterface` everywhere in the `main.cpp` with your Class.
 (This could be a derived class from already provided APIs, as this [subsection](#providing-module-modem-api) mentions.)
  	1. Make an empty test application with the fork of `mbed-os` where your implementation resides.
  	1. Create a `.json` file in the root directory of your application, and copy the contents of `template_mbed_app.txt` into it.